kennethkoontz/meme-chatroom/README.md

 7 make selected button change color (orange or something like that) to show which search mode is engaged and which page someone is on in the navigation

+8 add visual representation for posts about you on profile (copy feed into the botttom of profile more or less)

 ### Installation
 To install run, `npm install`.